THE BISIE TIN PROJECT SUMMARY

 Figure 4: Structural Interpretation over the Bisie Ridge

-The mineralisation at Bisie is quite clearly multi-phased and appears to be very similar in character to the San Rafael tin deposit in Peru.
-Using San Rafael as a guide and structural and mineral evidence visible in ore samples and drill core, it appears that the cassiterite was emplaced first, followed by copper, in the form of chalcopyrite and bornite, which was followed by the lead and zinc mineralisation.
+The mineralisation at Bisie is clearly multi-phased and appears to be very similar in character to the San Rafael tin deposit in Peru.
+Similar to San Rafael it appears that the cassiterite was emplaced first, followed by copper, in the form of chalcopyrite and bornite, followed by silver, lead and zinc mineralisation.
 Chlorite alteration is extensive in parts and thought to be a result of the last stage of fluids entering the system.
 Generally tin and copper mineralisation is found in zones dominated by chloritic alteration, although mineralized zones with no chlorite have also been intercepted.

-The cassiterite was emplaced in massive veins ranging in thickness from 2mm to 0.4m (as seen in drill core), or in chutes of 20m x 8m mined in the past.
+The cassiterite was emplaced in massive veins ranging in thickness from 2mm to 0.64m (as seen in drill core), generally within high grade chutes with an apparent shallow plunge to the north..
 The dominant host units are highly chlorite-altered amphibolite, chlorite schists and to a lesser extent the juxtaposing mica and quartz schists.
 The cassiterite is massive, pinkish brown in colour, fine grained and often botryoidal, and shows compositional layering likely due to variations in the iron content.
-Historically this form of cassiterite has been referred to as wood tin as shown in Figure 5.
+Historically this form of cassiterite has been referred to as wood tin (Figure 5).